KazuOnuki/visualize-managedonlineep-swagger/README.md

   - it's to download swagger.json via rest api and start up swagger ui app.

 ### requirements
-- you can run `python` command at local-machine terminal
 - you can run `docker` command at the same as above.

 ### execution step